Gopal-Dahale/qlimate/README.md

 1. `utils.py` contains code for problem construction, ansatz selection, custom VQE and other utility functions.
 2. `dmet` directory contains the code for Density Matrix Embedding Theory (DMET) method.
+3. `Task IB.ipynb` describes compares the quantum-hybrid solution to at classical solution (CCSD), describing advantages and disadvantages of the approaches.
+4. `Task 2.ipynb` conceptualizes a quantum or hybrid solution to scale the calculation from one binding site to at least one 2D unit cell of the given metal organic framework-family AND from one gas molecule to a larger amount of substance of the gas molecule.
+It discusses the requirements for the solution to be implemented in real quantum computers and give an estimate for the time horizon at which it may become feasible.

 ## References
 1. [Molecular Energy Landscapes of Hardware-Efficient Ansätze in Quantum Computing Boy Choy* and David J. Wales](https://pubs.acs.org/doi/pdf/10.1021/acs.jctc.2c01057)